miLibris/flask-rest-jsonapi/docs/resource.rst

 ========

 flask-rest-jsonapi provides 2 helper classes:

     - ResourceList
     - ResourceDetail

 ..
 Note::
-    If you forget to set one of the required attributs of the resource class the library will raise an Exception that will helps you to find which attribut is missing in which resource class.
+    If you forget to set one of the required attributs of a resource class the library will raise an Exception that will helps you to find which attribut is missing in which resource class.

 ResourceList
 ------------

 This class provides a default implementation of get and post methods to:

     - get: retrieve a list of items with the GET request method
     - post: create an item with POST request method